Community Safety Glasgow (CSG) is a charitable body and company limited by guarantee, which was formed in October 2006.

 'To work in partnership with other agencies and communities to create a safer, better, cleaner Glasgow, where equality and respect are paramount'

-Community and Safety Services is the trading subsidiary of CSG which we set up in 2009 to expand the delivery of our security services beyond Glasgow City Council to include the private and voluntary sectors.
+Community and Safety Services (CSS) is the trading subsidiary of CSG which was set up in 2009 to expand the delivery of our security services beyond Glasgow City Council to include the private and voluntary sectors.
 Key service solutions include, for example, CCTV and Security Services, Lone Worker Technologies, and consultancy and client management services.

 Glasgow Security Services Community Interest Company (CIC) is a trading subsiduary that was formed to carry out Glasgow City Council/Council Family work outwith the charitable field, such as Building Security.